Athletic Shoes vs. Sneakers: Why the Right Choice Matters for Performance & Comfort

 Walking athletic shoes are made to be comfortable and to protect you from injuriesWalking athletic shoes are made to be comfortable and to protect you from injuries (Credit: ARVD73 / Shutterstock)

 If you suffer from arthritis or leg pain, you might find that these shoes are ideal for daily use.
 Walking shoes prioritize comfort by giving stability at the arch of your foot with a stable sole.
-As these shoes are fairly basic, they are the most budget-friendly.
+As these shoes are relatively basic, they are the most budget-friendly.

 2. Running Athletic Shoes